XXVI.A. BSC TERMINATION POLICY

 STEP ONE: The Unit Manager may request that the members with grievances and the member in question meet with a conflict mediator to attempt to resolve their problems.
 If either party refuses mediation or informs the Unit Manager that they were unable to resolve their problems, the grievance procedure shall continue.

-The Unit Manager shall deliver this letter to the member in question at least seven days prior to the meeting.
-She shall make all reasonable attempts to deliver it in person but may post it on her door or in her room to ensure that she receives it.
+The Unit Manager shall deliver this letter to the member in question at least seven days prior to the meeting. they shall make all reasonable attempts to deliver it in person but may post it on their door or in their room to ensure that they receive it.
 The member in question may waive the seven-day notice period.

 STEP FOUR: Prior to the meeting the members with grievances and the member in question shall agree upon an impartial chair who may be a Conflict Mediator, BSC Executive, member of the Board of Directors, the Member Affairs Manager, Unit Manager or an unbiased unit official.
 It is strongly recommended that the chair not be a member of the unit.
 If they cannot agree upon a chair the BSC President and Executive Director shall appoint one.
 The member in question, the members with grievances and the chair shall establish the general procedures for the meeting.
 It is recommended that the unit use Roberts’ Rules of Order.
 There shall be a procedure to overrule the chair, and the chair shall retain the flexibility to extend time limits during the meeting if necessary.
 If they cannot agree upon procedures the chair shall establish them.

 STEP FIVE: On the set date there shall be a meeting open to all unit members and other individuals requested by those directly involved.
-At the beginning of the meeting the chair shall ask the member in question if she received the letter described in Step Three.
-If she did not the chair shall give her a copy.
+At the beginning of the meeting the chair shall ask the member in question if they received the letter described in Step Three.
+If they did not the chair shall give them a copy.
 The unit shall then discuss all relevant complaints.
 Anyone at the meeting may ask anyone else present for relevant information.